Topi-ab/linkruncca/doc/linkruncca/readme.md

 ### Configurable parameters
 - imwidth => width of incoming image in pixels
 - imheight => height of incoming image in pixels
-- x_bit => number of bits to represent x-coordinate
-- y_bit => number of bits to represent y-coordinate
-- address_bit => number of bits to represent address to internal memories
-- latency => Latency of ...

 ### Interface signals
 - clk => pixel clock input